 US Department of Transportation Number : USDOT Number lookup

-USDOT Number Lookup :: US Department of Transportation as an interstate operating authority and also as a unique identifier which is linked to a moving company which performs interstate moves and transactions.
+USDOT Number Lookup – USDOT Number It is a number designated by the US Department of Transportation as an interstate operating authority and also as a unique identifier which is linked to a moving company which performs interstate moves and transactions.
 It is assigned by the Federal Motor Carrier Safety Administration or FMCSA.

 How do you get a USDOT number?

 If you apply for a USDOT number when you operate in the US, get a copy of the required forms or you can call the main FMCSA contact number which is 1-800-832-5660 and have the forms mailed to you.

 Can you identify the need for either a USDOT number and a MC number?

 A USDOT number marks moving companies operating in interstate business while an MC number is linked to a carrier who carries and transports regulated commodities for hire in interstate commerce.
 In this context, Interstate commerce is defined as traffic, trade or transportation in the United States.

 All interstate movers have to fulfill the requirement of acquiring and then displaying their USDOT number on their commercial vehicles.
 But not all moving carriers need an MC number.

 But moving companies that do the business of being for hire carriers that have passengers or carry federally regulated commodities across the state boundaries, are required to get an interstate operating authority MC number.